survivejs/webpack-book/manuscript/output/05_server_side_rendering.md

 Instead of a `div` where to mount an application, you can see all related HTML there.
 It's not much in this particular case, but it's enough to showcase the approach.

-T> The current implementation could be refined further by implementing a production mode for the server that would skip injecting the browser refresh script at a minimum.

-T> The server could inject initial data payload to the generated HTML.
+T> The implementation could be refined further by implementing a production mode for the server that would skip injecting the browser refresh script at a minimum.
+The server could inject initial data payload to the generated HTML.
 Doing this would avoid queries on the client-side.

 ## Open Questions

 Even though the demo illustrates the basic idea of SSR, it still leaves open questions:

 * How to deal with styles?
-Vanilla Node doesn't understand CSS related imports by design.
+Node doesn't understand CSS related imports.
 * How to deal with anything else than JavaScript?
 If the server side is processed through webpack, this is less of an issue as you can patch it at webpack.
 * How to run the server through something else than Node?
 One option would be to wrap the Node instance in a service you then run through your host environment.
 Ideally, the results would be cached, and you can find more specific solutions for this particular per platform.